alexandre-bernier/PSoC-COMM-Driver/README.md

     (+ 512 bytes if you use 'sprintf' in your project)

     (+ any more heap required for your application)

+## Libraries
+You will need to add the 'math' library to the linker.
+Not doing so will not show any errors during compilation or runtime, but the communication may still not work without any indications of what's wrong.
+Here are the steps:
+1. Right-click on your project in the 'Workspace Explorer' and click on 'Build Settings...'.
+2. In the left panel of the window, find the 'Linker' item.
+It should be inside the compiler item (which can look like 'ARM GCC 5.4-2016-q2-update').
+3. In the 'Additional Libraries' field, simply add the letter 'm' (lower case).
+4. Done!
+Click 'OK' to save your changes and close the window.

 ## Custom messages
 If you want to send/receive messages with a custom structure, make sure this line is uncommented: